watem-sedem/watem-sedem/docs/routing.rst

 Once the upstream area of a pixel is known, the outgoing flux, or distribution of the upstream area to its target pixels, is calculated.
 By default this outgoing flux is equal to the upstream area of the source pixel itself.
-However, in some special cases the outgoing flux is reduced (for example in buffer outlets, sewers or when the landcover of a target pixel is different from the source pixel).
+In some special cases the outgoing flux is reduced (for example in buffer outlets, sewers or when the landcover of a target pixel is different from the source pixel).
-The flow-chart below clarifies in which cases the reductions on the incoming flux are applied in the calculation of the outgoing flux.
+The flow-chart below clarifies in which cases the reductions on the upstream area are applied in the calculation of the outgoing flux.

 .. figure:: _static/png/sketch_distribute_uparea.png
     :align: center

-    Flow-chart of the distribution of the outgoing flux of a pixel in CN-WS
+    Flow-chart of the distribution of the outgoing flux of a pixel in CN-WS.
+    Part is the fraction of the tabulated outgoing flux.
+Note that the sum of Part to target1 (part1) and target2 (part2) is equal to 1.

-When the outgoing flux is known for a source pixel, this flux is added to the upstream area of the target pixels by
+When the outgoing flux is known for a source pixel, this flux is added to the upstream area of the target pixels by (note that part1+part2 = 1)

 .. math::
-        A_{target1} = A_{target1} + flux*part_1
+        A_{target1} = A_{target1} + flux*part1

-        A_{target2} = A_{target2} + flux*part_2
+        A_{target2} = A_{target2} + flux*part2

 with: